Same old Browns? Hardly. Cleveland drills Steelers 48-37 - WHIZ News

 PITTSBURGH (AP) — So much for the weight of history.
 Or practicing.
 Or having your head coach on the sideline.
 Or your emotional leader on the field.

-The Cleveland Browns overcame all of it, dismantling the Pittsburgh Steelers 48-37 in the wild-card round Sunday night.
+The Browns dismantled the Pittsburgh Steelers 48-37 in the wild-card round Sunday night, picking up the franchise’s first postseason victory in more than a quarter-century and earning a trip to Kansas City next Sunday to face the defending Super Bowl champion Chiefs.

-It’s the franchise’s first postseason victory in more than a quarter century and earned Cleveland a trip to Kansas City next Sunday to face the defending Super Bowl champion Chiefs.
+“We believe in the people in the room no matter what’s going on,” quarterback Baker Mayfield said.
+“We knew that everybody was counting us out.
+There was no extra pressure or anything.
+No one believed in us besides us.”

 Playing with first-year head coach Kevin Stefanski, Pro Bowl guard Joel Bitonio and top cornerback Denzel Ward back in Cleveland after all tested positive for COVID-19, Cleveland (12-5) raced to the biggest first half by a road team in NFL playoff history then held on.